 In fact, Lang advises that most insurance companies aren't going to help until the septic system damages your house, such as in instances where the system clogs and floods your home.

 Unlike homeowners insurance, a home warranty policy covers the appliances in/around your home from normal wear and tear.
 Most home warranty plans won't cover these circumstances:

 Coverage for a septic system can be easier to find with a home warranty company than some homeowners insurance providers, which typically require you to submit your information for a quote before they'll answer questions.

 Here is our top pick for septic system coverage under a home warranty:

 Choice Home Warranty is our top-rated home warranty company in the industry.
 The company has been in business for over a decade, and you can choose septic system coverage for $120 per year and a septic tank pumping for $65 per year.
 Choice Home Warranty also covers septic system parts, so if items like the tank, line, or pump itself break down, Choice Warranty can help.

 As Choice Home Warranty's website notes, "The sewage ejector pump, septic tank and line from the house are just a couple of things that are covered in a basic package.
 There are a few things that we can't cover however, so be sure to read the fine print."

-You can’t rely on a manufacturer’s warranty for your septic system like you might be able to for a washing machine or oven.
+You can't rely on a manufacturer's warranty for your septic system like you might be able to for home appliances like your washing machine or oven.